PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 As a company with high autonomy and low coordination, shipping things that affect multiple teams is _a lot_ harder than shipping something within a single team.
 You may need extra meetings, or to form a temporary project team, or you may just fail!

-At scale, this has meant performance has, well, um, been a performance to solve.
+Since we handle a lot of data, at scale, this has meant performance has, well, um, been a performance to solve.
+Performance is a very broad area to solve for - ranging from our infrastructure all the way through to our UX, and thus involves a lot of coordination and dependencies.